 • Protecting California's Central Valley Rice Lands for Migratory Waterfowl – $12,811,585.00

 Ducks Unlimited will offer voluntary agriculture conservation easements to rice producers who conserve rice lands for waterfowl needs.
+DU is joined by the California Waterfowl Association and Sutter Buttes Regional Land Trust as partners as well as the California Rice Commission as a cooperator.
 The project aims to secure long-term protection of a minimum of 4,000 acres of winter-flooded rice lands in the Sacramento Valley.
 The project is part of the USA Rice-Ducks Unlimited Rice Stewardship Partnership, which has a mission to conserve working ricelands, water and wildlife.
 The partnership promotes innovative practices to improve conservation, production and sustainability measures.

 • Reducing Sedimentation to Improve Southern Illinois Aquatic Habitats – $18,960,000.00